fastai/fastai/docs/test.md

    Important: Presence of `pytest-random-order` will automatically randomize tests, no configuration change or command line options is required.

+   XXX: need to find a package or write our own `pytest` extension to be able to randomize at will, since the two available modules that do that once installed force the randomization by default.

    As explained earlier this allows detection of coupled tests - where one test's state affects the state of another.
 When `pytest-random-order` is installed it will print the random seed it used for that session, e.g:

    ```